-To configure provisioning teams, you need to use the Provisioning Team and Provisioning Team Requests plug-ins to iManager.
-The Provisioning Team plug-in lets you define the characteristics of a team.
-The Provisioning Team Requests plug-in lets you specify the request rights for a team.
+To configure provisioning teams, you need to use the Provisioning Teams plug-in to iManager.
+The Provisioning Teams plug-in lets you define the characteristics of a team as well as the request rights for a team.

-NOTE: A team requests object must be defined for each team definition.
-Any provisioning team without a team requests object will not be available for use within the User Application.
+NOTE: A team requests definition must be defined for each team definition.
+Any provisioning team without a team requests definition will not be available for use within the User Application.

-You can find the Provisioning Team and Provisioning Team Requests plug-ins in the Identity Manager category in iManager.
-These plug-ins are listed under the Provisioning Configuration role.
+You can find the Provisioning Teams plug-in in the Identity Manager category in iManager.
+This plug-in is listed under the Provisioning Configuration role.